jemin777/ojava7.0/README.md

-OAKJAVA7(JAVA7.0) Tutorial
+OJAVA7(JAVA7.0) Tutorial
 ===========================

-OAKJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0) is  a   World Rank A' Programming Language and  it  is   focused  on   creating  DataStructures,Console Application with Wnosql DB, and used  in  web application and Used in Remote X application  and  it  has  Advanced Oops.But OakJava7 windows application is  present in JDollarShell not present in OakJava7(JAVA7.0).
-OAKJava7(JAVA7.0) has Advanced concept like Bucket,Extend,etc. But in JdollarShell only J$Shell GUI,Graphics are found.
+OJAVA7(JAVA7.0) Programming Language is  invented by  wilmix jemin  j  at  year  2013,2016 in  java(jdk1.6) ,DOTWEB3.0. and OAKJAVA7(JAVA7.0) is  a   World Rank A' Programming Language and  it  is   focused  on   creating  DataStructures,Console Application with Wnosql DB, and used  in  web application and Used in Remote X application  and  it  has  Advanced Oops.But OakJava7 windows application is  present in JDollarShell not present in OJava7(JAVA7.0).
+OJava7(JAVA7.0) has Advanced concept like Bucket,Extend,etc. But in JdollarShell only J$Shell GUI,Graphics are found.
 Remote X application is Advanced than Python,Webapplication,and all programming Languages.So Say Good bye to olden web application.
+  OakJava7 is otherwise known as OJava7.Because many Tech Guys think it as java7 version.

  It is used in Remote X application which is not opensource.Because Remote X application is different from webapplication and this concept is  invented by Wilmix Jemin j.This Remote X application and